apellis/meditationretreattimer/README.md

 # Impermanence

 A timer for meditation retreats.
-Open source and freely available on the iOS App Store and Google Play Store.
-You can support the [author](https://twitter.com/a_p_ellis) by purchasing the app on your device's app store for a nominal fee.
+Open source and freely available on the iOS App Store.

 ## iOS